What is mental health?

 If you feel you can't go on

-If you’re finding it difficult to look after yourself, make sure you’re getting enough support.
-Ask your local council for a care needs assessment, which will work out what your care needs are and how they might be met.
+If you’re finding it harder to look after yourself, make sure you’re getting enough support.
+Ask your local council for a care needs assessment, which will work out what your care needs are.
+If you need help expressing your views or to get support, you may benefit from an independent advocate.
+In some situations, you may have a legal right to an advocate.

 If you're worried about money

-If money worries are making you feel anxious, make sure you’re claiming all the benefits you’re entitled to.
+If money worries are troubling you, make sure you’re claiming all the benefits you’re entitled to.
 Call our Helpline to arrange a benefits check or try our benefits calculator.
 You could also visit the Mental Health and Money Advice Service for advice and help.

 Help with specific problems